codeforequity-at/botium-docs/docs/05_botiumscript/part_logichooks.rst

 * Deletes a variable.
 * Can be used in #begin, #me, and #bot sections, but not in botium,json as global.
 (Global clear has no sense.
 There is nothing to clear there)
 * You should start the variable name usually without "$" (Use "$" if you want to use logic hook argument replacement)
-* It is executed in the end of the section as SET_SCRIPTING_MEMORY.

 .. _logichooks-skip-bot-unconsumed: